leoparin/myNotes/ComputerScience/ielts writing.md

 ## 1.2 我写的
 ### C17-Test 4-Task 1
-The number of shops closed remained around 6,000 ot 7,000 during the period from 2011 to 2014, and then saw a sharply decrease to 500 in 2015,which was the lowest among all 7 years.The figure then saw a signigicantly increase to 5000 from 2015 to 2016, and stood at this level in the next two year period.
+The number of shops closed remained around 6,000 ot 7,000 during the period from 2011 to 2014, and then saw a sharply decrease to 500 in 2015, which was the lowest among all 7 years.The figure then saw a signigicantly increase to 5000 from 2015 to 2016, and stood at this level in the next two year period.

 The figure for shop openings was the highest in 2011(around 8500), decreased dramaticly to 4000 in 2012.
 And the number of new shops made a rebound to 6200 in the next two years.
-After a decline to 4000 in 2015, the figure for new shops remained at these level form 2015 to 2017, and dropped to 3000 in 2018.
+After a decline to 4000 in 2015, the figure for new shops remained at this level form 2015 to 2017, and dropped to 3000 in 2018.

 # 2 task2